Noticing Midlife Change?Before Noticing Midlife Change?After

 Antioxidant Strengthens the skin’s barrier function to lock in moisture and boost suppleness

-Visible results may start to be seen after 1 week, but lasting results typically take 8 weeks or longer.
+Visible results may show after 1 week, but lasting results take 8 weeks or longer.
 It is important to be patient and follow your treatment plan.

-As the skin ages, cumulative damage from both intrinsic and extrinsic factors means it undergoes a series of changes that affect its appearance, texture, and function.
+Cumulative damage from both intrinsic and extrinsic factors means the skin undergoes a series of changes.

 Complication Description

-Fine Lines & Wrinkles Dynamic wrinkles, such as frown lines, crow's feet, and laugh lines, are most noticeable when the muscles beneath them are active due to repeated facial movements.
-Static wrinkles, like forehead lines, cheek wrinkles, and marionette lines, are present even when the face is at rest.
-Gravitational wrinkles, typically jowls and neck wrinkles, appear in areas where the skin begins to sag as it loses elasticity with age.
-Atrophic wrinkles are fine lines that occur as a result of a decrease in the thickness and elasticity of the skin.
-Compression wrinkles, for example sleep lines, form due to external pressure on the face
+Fine Lines & Wrinkles Dynamic wrinkles, like frown lines, crow’s feet, and laugh lines, appear with facial movement from repeated expressions.
+Static wrinkles, such as forehead and marionette lines, remain even when the face is at rest.
+Gravitational wrinkles, including jowls and neck wrinkles, form as ageing skin loses elasticity and sags.
+Atrophic wrinkles are fine lines caused by thinning and reduced skin elasticity.
+Compression wrinkles, like sleep lines, develop from prolonged external pressure

-Dullness Dull skin is usually the first symptom of ageing, as the skin's ability to shed dead cells and regenerate new ones slows down, leading to a buildup of dead cells on the surface and a lacklustre complexion.
-Reduced blood flow to the skin limits the delivery of oxygen and nutrients, further diminishing its natural vibrancy.
-Without the ability to reflect light effectively, ageing skin often appears matte and flat, making pores and pigmentation more noticeable
+Dull Skin Dull skin is an early sign of ageing, caused by slower cell turnover and dead cell buildup, leading to a lacklustre complexion.
+Reduced blood flow limits oxygen and nutrients, further diminishing skin’s radiance.
+With less light reflection, ageing skin appears matte and flat, making pores and pigmentation more visible

-Hyperpigmentation Hyperpigmentation in ageing skin is often driven by slower cell turnover, hormonal changes, inflammation, and cumulative sun damage.
-As the skin’s ability to renew itself declines with age, dark spots and uneven pigmentation become more prominent
+Hyperpigmentation Hyperpigmentation in ageing skin is caused by slower cell turnover, hormonal changes, inflammation, and accumulated sun damage.
+As the skin's renewal process slows, dark spots and uneven pigmentation become more noticeable

-Rosacea Rosacea becomes more likely as the skin ages, with blood vessels becoming more visible near the surface, making them more susceptible to dilation and damage.
-Additionally, the skin’s diminished ability to repair itself and control inflammation increases the risk of developing rosacea or exacerbating redness and sensitivity
+Rosacea Rosacea becomes more likely as the skin ages, due to increased visibility of blood vessels, making them more prone to dilation and damage.
+The skin's reduced ability to repair and manage inflammation also heightens the risk of developing rosacea or worsening redness and sensitivity

-Psychosocial Psychosocial factors related to early physical changes in appearance and societal attitudes associated with ageing can have an impact on self-esteem, particularly in the 30's and 40's
+Psychosocial Psychosocial factors related to early physical changes and societal attitudes toward ageing can affect self-esteem, especially in people in their 30's and 40's